Coffeelot/cw-crafting/readme.md

 ```
 Also make sure the images are in qb-inventory>html>images

+> A common issue here is that another script has the "blueprint" name.
+If so, make sure to rename either this blueprint item or the other one and update all code.

 ## Make your recipe values show in qb inventory (optional)
+> This step is not needed if you use ox inventory

 To make it show item value in qb-inventory add this in app.js somewhere in the `FormatItemInfo` function (look for similar `else if` statements)
 ```
         else if (itemData.name == "blueprint") {